 We live in a world of electrical power.
 It runs our lights, heating, cooling, computers, and machinery.
-Consider a data center or any large power-hungry facility -- they need power to function and they must ensure enough power is always available.
-But power isn’t free.
+Consider a data center or any large power-hungry facility—they need power to function and they must ensure enough power is always available.
+But power isn’t free and with almost constant price increases, it’s important to understand electrical usage now more than ever.
 Data center managers closely track power as the cost of energy used by a server over its useful life routinely exceeds its purchase price.
 And most data centers spend twice that amount to cool the servers and remove heat from the facility.

-Here's a quick review on the basics of electricity -- Volts, Amps, Watts and Watt-hours.
-Adding information on cost at the bottom turns this review of the basics into a necessary part of any critical facility manager's job.
+Here's a quick review on the basics of electricity—Volts, Amps, Watts and Watt-hours.
+The information at the bottom about what it costs to do certain things with power turns this review of the basics into a guide for how to figure out if investing in power monitoring makes sense for a business.

 Electricity is the common name for electrical energy.
 Electricity is technically the flow of electrons through a conductor, usually a copper wire.
 Whenever electricity flows to a device, the same amount has to come back.
 It is a "closed loop" system.
 Electrons in a wire actually move pretty slowly, not at the speed of light.
 Signals do travel at (close to) the speed of light.